vkmrishad/bigga/docs/Backend.md

 You can attempt to regenerate them using 'docker-machine regenerate-certs [name]'.
 Be advised that this will trigger a Docker daemon restart which might stop running containers.
 ```
-run the following commang
+run the following command
 ```
 'docker-machine regenerate-certs [docker-machine-name]'
 ```

 after this, if you are creating manual certificate, run the treafik loglevel debug command and add the TXT record in yor DNS management.

-* Please use the below commands for checking the container state,migrations,logs.
+* Please use the below commands for checking the container state, migrations,logs.
 ```
 docker-compose ps
 docker-compose exec worker sh  # to run a migrations inside container